 My husband getting change for the little milk machine.
 You can hear the cows mooing right next to us!

 If you let it sit for about a day the top turns to cream!

 This is the dispenser for the liter bottles.
-I think they’re about a Euro.
+I think they’re about a Euro and are reusable.

 Where is this at?
 I just got to Stuttgart and I was looking for a place ot buy milk.

 Can you tell me where this place to get the raw milk is located.

 Hey, I don’t have an exact address, but it’s on the L1208 between Steinenbronn and Waldenbuch.
 I believe it’s off of Stuttgarter Strasse L1208.
 You will see a big sign that says ‘frische milch’ on your right said when heading to Waldenbuch from Steinenbronn.
 Hope this helps!

 Thank you… Your directions were perfect and we now have the best milk ever.
 Thanks.
 Tamara